OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/load.md

 ---
 title: load
-description: This documentation page provides detailed information on how to load stock tickers using various parameters for analysis.
+description: "This documentation page provides detailed information on how to load" stock tickers using various parameters for analysis.
 Users can customize their usage through options like start and end dates, interval, pre/after market hours, load monthly or weekly data, among others.